 Step 4: Distribute the photocopied egg illustrations.
 Instruct students to cut the illustrations apart so each egg image is separate.
 As they cut out the eggs, they should put their name or initials on the back of each egg.

 Step 5: When students have finished cutting out the eggs, give them time to arrange them in chronological order.

 Step 6: Students can use the envelopes to bring their puzzles home safely.

 Supporting All Learners

-Have students write descriptions of what's happening on the backs of the eggs.
+Have students write descriptions of what is happening on the backs of the egg images.

 Students will recognize that plants and animals go through predictable life cycles that include birth, growth, development, reproduction, and death.